Contents

 Best for: Shopify-first brands focused on turning support into a revenue channel

-Gorgias has built a strong reputation among Shopify merchants for its deep integration with the platform.
-It pulls in order data, enables one-click actions like refunds and cancellations directly within tickets, and positions itself as a tool that helps convert support interactions into measurable revenue.
-For Shopify-only sellers, Gorgias’s depth of integration is a genuine advantage that broader platforms do not replicate at the same level.
+Gorgias has earned its reputation among Shopify merchants.
+Deep integration with the platform.
+One-click refunds and cancellations inside tickets.
+Clear positioning as a tool that converts support into measurable revenue.
+For Shopify-only sellers, the depth of integration is a genuine strength that broader platforms don’t match at the same level.

 Key features: